-To begin, start by grabbing hold of the cable machine and moving your feet towards the hand not holding the cable.
+To begin, start by grabbing hold of your cable machine, then move your feet towards the hand not holding the cable.

 Slowly lower the cable back down until your arm is vertical, as shown in this video from Ryan Treadaway, as this will help keep the tension on your lateral delt throughout the set.

-- You also benefit by training your upper back at the same time as working your shoulders.
+- You also reap benefits in your upper back at the same time as working your shoulders.

 As showcased by Jeff Cavaliere of ATHLEAN-X, to perform the wide-grip cable row, grab hold of a long bar and bring it towards your chest with your elbows up high and away from your sides.